Combinatorial model categories are equivalent to presentable quasicategories

-the functor $\K_ν("MInd("F))$. \ppar By \vspshdef, $"MInd_ν$ is a relative functor from the relative category of strongly $(κ,ν)$-combinatorial model categories and left $ν$-Quillen functors to the relative category $@CMC$ if we decorate the resulting objects and morphisms with $ν$ as the first component.
+the functor $\K_ν("MInd("F))$. \ppar By ^!{miniature strongly CMC}, the functor $"MInd_ν$ is a relative functor from a (nonfull) subcategory of the relative category $@CRC$ to the relative category $@CMC$ if we decorate the resulting objects and morphisms with $ν$ as the first component.